George9897/CSC207TeamProject/Phase2/README.md

                       and divided by the number of moves used.

 # YouWin page:
-    After you solve puzzle in SlidingTile game, you enter YouWin page.
+    After solving the game, you enter YouWin page.

     In YouWin page, it has following features: